Code-Institute-Submissions/Milestone-project-130/readme.md

 4. Font Awesome

 # Features
-Website is make in HTML/CSS primary for desktop users but it is also has responsive design for mobile device.
+Website is made in HTML/CSS primary for desktop users but it is also has responsive design for mobile device.

 # Testing
-Final version of the project was tested with different web browsers; Chrome, Firefox, Edge, and also on Iphone 5 devices
+Final version of the project was tested with different web browsers; Chrome, Firefox, Edge and also on Iphone 5 device

 * Navigation bar on each page was tested that is functional and that  every element is opening right page.
 * Hover element in navigation bar is tested  for changing colour.